April lawn salt stress from winter plowing near Southampton turf

 Irrigation overlap and pavement spray

 Irrigation should stay conservative until nights stabilize.
-If spray hits pavement nightly, you can cook edges while the center still looks fine.
-Read your clock against recent rain and against wind, not only against a July memory.
+If spray hits pavement nightly, you can overheat edges while the center still looks fine.
+Read your clock against recent rain and wind, not only against a July memory.
 Our irrigation crews commission systems with those microclimates in mind when you ask for help through the irrigation section of this site.
-The same mindset applies in our post on April irrigation synchronization before Hamptons guest season: synchronization means turf, beds, and pavement all tell the same water story once, in April, instead of restarting it every weekend in July.
+The same approach applies in our post on April irrigation synchronization before Hamptons guest season: get turf, beds, and pavement on the same watering plan once in April, instead of resetting it every weekend in July.

 If spring tides pushed salt water up a low drainage pipe even once, mention it when you ask about irrigation checks near the lowest heads.
 Shallow wells on elevated lots sometimes air-lock after winter; if a zone spits air for minutes then clears, write that behavior down before you assume a broken head on every sprinkler.
 Garden hoses left on brass sill cocks can hide slow leaks inside walls that show up as mysterious turf spots downhill.
 April is a fair month to test sill foam and gasket fit before summer guests use outdoor showers nightly.